Zero-cycles in families of rationally connected varieties: Introduction

 In this article we study algebraic cycles in families of rationally connected varieties.
 Since their introduction in the 90s by Koll\'ar, Miyaoka and Mori (see for example \cite{KollarMiyaokaMori1992} and \cite{Kollar1996}), these varieties have played an important role in algebraic geometry.
 In order to be mindful of inseparability problems in positive characteristic, we work with the following definition.
 A smooth and proper variety $X$ over a field $k$ is called separably rationally connected if there is a variety $U$ and a morphism $F:U\times \bb P^1\to X$ such that the induced map

 is dominant and separable.
-If $\mathrm{ch}(k)=0$, then this is equivalent to $X$ being rationally connected, i.e. any two closed points $p,q\in X_{\bar{k}}$ may be joined by a rational curve, that is are in the image of a morphism $\bb P^1\to X_{\bar{k}}$.
-Rationally connected varieties enjoy some remarkable properties which distinguish them from general varieties.
+Being separably rationally connected implies being rationally connected and the converse is true if $\mathrm{ch}(k)=0$.
+If a proper smooth variety $X$ over an algebraically closed field $k$ is separably rationally connected, then any two distinct closed points $p,q\in X$ may be joined by a rational curve, that is are in the image of a morphism $\bb P^1\to X$ \cite[Ch.IV, Thm.
+3.9]{Kollar1996}, which implies in particular that $\CH_0(X)\cong \bb Z$.
+Rationally connected varieties enjoy further remarkable properties which distinguish them from general varieties.
 One of these features, on which we focus in this article, is that many results about algebraic cycles in families, which usually just hold with finite coefficients, hold integrally for rationally connected varieties.
 Our main theorem is the following: \begin{theorem}[Thm. \ref{main_theorem_in_text}] Let $A$ be a henselian discrete valuation ring with residue field $k$.
-Let $S=\Spec(A)$ and $X$ be a regular scheme flat and projective over $S$ with generic fiber $X_K$ and special fiber $X_k$.
-Let $d$ be the relative dimension of $X$ over $S$.
-Assume that $X$ is smooth over $S$ and that $X_k$ is separably rationally connected. \begin{enumerate} \item The restriction map $\CH^d(X)\to \CH^d(X_k)$ is an isomorphism. \item Assume that $\CH^d(X_k)\cong \bb Z$ (e.g. $k=\bb F_p$ or $\bb C$) and assume the Gersten conjecture for Milnor K-theory.
-Then the vertical maps in the commutative diagram
+Let $S=\Spec(A)$ and $X$ be a smooth projective scheme over $S$ of relative dimension $d$.
+Assume that the special fiber $X_k$ of $X$ is separably rationally connected.
+Let $(X)^{d,g}$ denote the set of codimension $d$ points $x$ of $X$ such that $\overline{\{x\}}$ is flat over $S$.
+Let $(X)^{d,t}\subset (X)^{d,g}$ denote the subset of points $x$ for which in addition the intersection of $\overline{\{x\}}$ and $X_k$ is transversal.
+Then the following statements hold: \begin{enumerate} \item The restriction map $\CH^d(X)\to \CH^d(X_k)$ is an isomorphism. \item Assume that the Gersten conjecture for Milnor K-theory and for higher Chow groups holds for henselian discrete valuation rings.
+Then for each $j\geq 1$ and $x\in (X_k)^{(d)}$ the image of the map which arises from the local to global spectral sequence for higher Chow groups, is equal to the image of $\ker[K^M_j(y)\xto{\partial} K^M_{j-1}(x)]$ for some $y\in \Spec(\roi_{X,x})^{(d),t}$. \item Let the assumptions be as in (ii) and assume that $X_k$ has a rational point.
+If we assume further that the degree map $deg\colon\CH^d(X_{k'})\to \bb Z$ is an isomorphism for every finite field extension $k'/k$ (e.g. $k=\bb F_p$ or $\bb C$), then the vertical maps in the commutative diagram